Microsoft · AZ-800

 As enterprises accelerate migration to hybrid architectures while maintaining on-premises investments, demand for professionals who can bridge legacy Windows Server infrastructure with Azure services remains strong.
 The AZ-800 certification also serves as a natural entry point for progression toward more advanced Microsoft credentials such as AZ-801 (Configuring Windows Server Hybrid Advanced Services—the companion exam completing the associate certification), AZ-104 (Azure Administrator Associate), or specialized credentials in security and identity.
 Annual renewal via a free Microsoft Learn assessment keeps the credential current without requiring a full re-examination.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 898 questions.

 Explanation